 Cost is no concern because the love we have is priceless.
 We declare our devotion, love, and faithfulness to each other.
 However, in this magnificent and emotional celebration, is it possible we’ve forgotten something?

 On days such as Christmas or Easter, it is easy to remember God—He is front and center on these religious holidays.
-On holidays such as the Fourth of July and Thanksgiving, we readily remember Him.
-We sing “God Bless America” and “The Battle Hymn of the Republic.”
+On holidays such as the Fourth of July and Thanksgiving, we sing “God Bless America” and “The Battle Hymn of the Republic.”
 We acknowledge His provision for us and our forefathers.
 Yet, how many of us can honestly say we remember God on Valentine’s Day?

 Are we just supposed to revel in human love each Valentine’s Day?
 Or is there a deeper and richer celebration to share with your Beloved?